PaulKokhanov1/BindingofIssacRemake/README.md

 <!-- OBSTACLES AND OBSERVATIONS -->
 ## Obstacles and Observations

+Amongst all the different bugs I encountered and the various issues I faced, I’ve selected a few that I thought were notable mentions, that can either be helpful for my future self or any other aspiring developer.

 ### Enemies phasing through Walls

+A decent feature to have in your game is to not have enemies from different rooms come and blind-side your player from out of nowhere (cue John Cena theme song).
+Hence a large problem I faced was enemies from other rooms glitching through my tile maps or the enemies in the current room leaving the area.
+Now, of course, the biggest issue is the blatant enemy increase or decrease in the room the player is in but also, as my game logic to lock the doors in each room depended on how many enemies were present in the room, once an enemy left, the player was ultimately stuck in the room forever.
+Hence, to solve this issue, I applied two features:

+1. Make all enemies in other rooms than the current one into an “Idle” state.
+This also aided in preserving CPU usage as there were less physics movements being calculated throughout the scene

+2. Changing the movement of the enemies to use velocity instead of transform.position

 ### Item Animations

+A rather simple but annoying obstacle was seeing simple position transform animations never setting in the position you meant them to set.
+For example, you instantiate an item object at position x with an animation to bounce it up and down.
+Next thing you know, as soon as the item begins bouncing in game it changes position to somewhere completely different.
+This comes from directly manipulating the objects transform in its animator.
+So, the only solution to this that I was aware of, was to place all animations as child objects of a parent.
+Then simply adjust the parent transform in order to position the object in a certain location.

 ### Less than minimum number of Rooms Created

+Within the procedural generation of the dungeon, there is a possibility that we could generate a small number of rooms, which would create issues throughout the game loop, such as, not enough space for “special” rooms.
+Thus, I set up a minimumRooms variable.
+If the room count by the end of the procedural generation is not above this minimum, I simply recall the entire algorithm until we have reached the minimum number of rooms.

+This seemed all well and efficient until I noticed a couple bugs.
+Firstly, on the regeneration of rooms I noticed sometimes special rooms were not being generated, or doors would be instantiated leading to a non-existing room.
+I found that when regenerating my dungeon, I was facing a race condition in which I’d recall the algorithm but at the same time call the instantiation of each cell that was supposed to be created.
+Thus, this caused new rooms to be “created” from the re-run of the dungeon generation but the actual instantiation of the cells would’ve already occurred.
+To solve this problem, I simply continuously recalled the algorithm from the start until we met the criteria that the number of rooms was greater than my minimum and then we’d call the instantiation of each of these rooms.
+In my opinion, continuously recalling an algorithm until it gives you what you want isn’t the best approach, however, in this case, there is only a small chance that the dungeon generation generates less than the minimum number of rooms hence, I found recalling the algorithm acceptable.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>